RaelJung/OSSProject/README.md

 #OSS Final Project
-This repo is for OSS class final project. made by 21900658 Rael Jung.
+This repo is for OSS class 03 section final project. made by 21900658 Rael Jung.
 #Project Information
 1 Go to myblog.com.